A BRIEF HISTORY OF THE WITASWAN PROJECT

-Drawing on knowledge I’ve gained from dozens of conversations, discussions & presentations on this topic over almost a decade now, let me begin by explaining what WITASWAN is not.
+Drawing on knowledge I’ve gained from dozens of conversations, discussions & presentations on this topic over almost a decades now, let me begin by explaining what WITASWAN is not.
 WITASWAN is not an “organization.”
-No one pays dues to WITASWAN or serves on the board of WITASWAN; WITASWAN has no standing committees and no fund raising appeals.
+No one pays dues to WITASWAN, or serves on the board of WITASWAN; WITASWAN has no standing committees and no fund raising appeals.

-Luckily for me, I had a dynamite group of women who responded with dedication & enthusiam.
+Luckily for me, I had a dynamite group of women who responded to my concern with dedication & enthusiasm.
 The members of AAUW-Illinois created an incubator for WITASWAN, & the infant they nurtured is fast becoming a cause heard ’round the world!
 Then I met Martha Richards, together we created International SWAN Day, & the rest is history!

 2002: I read an article about the “Celluloid Ceiling” in my Sunday New York Times quoting statistics by Communications Professor Martha Lauzen that were so outrageous I was prompted to take action.
 I wrote a letter to the Times, they published it, and a new project was launched.